Spokane's Streets

 This information has been compiled to help you understand the City of Spokane's transportation infrastructure, focusing on repairing and rehabilitating streets under the 10-Year Street Bond program.

-• Montgomery Avenue from Astor to Hamilton Streets
+• Queen Ave. from A to Nettleton Streets

 The Road to Repair